tragisch/PlotGraphviz.jl/README.md

 ### Color the graph:

-One typical problem in graph theory is to identity connected components and to color them:
+One typical problem in graph theory is to identify connected components and to color them:

 ```julia